ymaeeee/Hackerrank-SQL-Challenges/src/SQL-Basic-Challenges.md

 ORDER BY LENGTH(city) DESC, city ASC LIMIT 1;
 ```
 <br>

-**Understanding:** I created separate two queries/; The first one is for listing the city in an ascending order where it will show the shortest city while the second one is for the descending order which will show the longest city name.
+**Understanding:** I created separate two queries; The first one is for listing the city in an ascending order where it will show the shortest city name while the second one is for the descending order which will show the longest city name.
 <br>

 **Topic:** Weather Observation Station 6<br>